roshankern/kaggle-competitions/README.md

 # kaggle-competitions
-A place for all of my Kaggle competition submissions.
+A place for all of my Kaggle competition submissions!